History of Present Illness:

 ANSWER: What is the most likely diagnosis?

-• C) Stool color change from drug interaction – CORRECT
+• C) Seizure – CORRECT

 1-Minute EM Consult on the topic for this case from the Emergency Medicine 1-minute Consult Pocketbook